ChromeScreens 1.1

 Requirements

-- At least one Nvidia graphics card
+• At least one Nvidia graphics card

 Installation

-- Download the latest release to the target system (The system which you want to configure)
+• Check out this repository on the target system (The system which you want to configure)

-- Execute the
+• Execute the configure.sh script

-script - Wait while the script installs and configures ChromeScreens
+• Wait while the script configures ChromeScreens

-- Configure the Chrome instances (See bellow)
+• Configure the Chrome instances (See bellow)

-- Use it ;-)
+• Use it ;-)

-script!
+Important: Do not remove the checked out directory!
 Files like the LightDM session file refer to that directory.

 Configure Chrome instances

-Chrome instances are configured in the file conf/chrome-instances.conf
+Chrome instances are configured in the file conf/chrome-instances.conf.

 Each non-empty line not starting with a '#' is read by the script.